Random diffusivity scenarios behind anomalous non-Gaussian diffusion: From the microscopic to the macroscopic level and the other way around

-Figure~\ref{fig:laplace} shows the population-level description associated to Laplace diffusion.
-The overall PDF at time instant $t=10$ and the temporal evolution of the MSD are depicted for different values of $H$ and $\alpha$.
-Notice that, pairs ($H$,$\alpha$) giving the same value of $\gamma$ yield identical population-level results.
+Note that despite the fact that the values of $H$ are different (also visible in the roughness of the trajectories), diffusion time-dependency compensates its effects, resulting that, in both cases, the MSD grows with the same exponent $\gamma$.
+Actually, note that this ambiguity comes from the particular choice of a power-law $\lambda(t)$, needed to ensure self-similarity.
 Examples of underlying scenarios with static ($\alpha=1$, empty symbols) and time-dependent ($\alpha\neq 1$, filled symbols) diffusivity are given.